confluentinc/streamlit-flink-demo/README.md

 To run the demo, just clone this repository and follow these steps:

-### Setup a Kafka Cluster and Flink Compute Pool in Confluent Cloud
+### Set up a Kafka Cluster and Flink Compute Pool in Confluent Cloud

-- No need to install Apache Kafka or Apache Flink on your computer, just follow the instructions on [Getting Started](https://docs.confluent.io/cloud/current/get-started/index.html).
+- No need to install Kafka or Flink on your computer, just follow the instructions on [Getting Started](https://docs.confluent.io/cloud/current/get-started/index.html).

 ### Install JR and generate data to the Kafka topic